drzoidberg/frontend-playground-react/README.md

 ```

 ## 🙋‍♂️ How to test the components
-Enter in the App Component and change the prop wrappedComponent and the name of the component you want to test
+- Enter in the App Component and change the prop wrappedComponent and the name of the component you want to test
+- Save App.js
+- You're good to go!

 ```javascript
 import React from 'react';